BrooklinJazz/monster-encounter-api/README.md

 # README

-This Api is responsible for handling the requests from battle-master-client.
-For more information for to https://github.com/BrooklinJazz/battle-master-client
+This Api is responsible for handling the requests from monster-encounter-client.
+For more information go to https://github.com/BrooklinJazz/monster-encounter-client

 ## Setup:
 ```